noaaport/nbspgislib/README.rst

 ========

-The Nbsp GIS library is a collection of C programs and software library for converting the NOAAPort radar (NIDS) and satellite (GINI) files to GIS-compatible formats, such as shapefile and others.
+The Nbsp GIS library is a collection of C programs and software library for converting the NOAAPort radar (NIDS) and satellite (GINI and GOESR) files to GIS-compatible formats, such as shapefile and others.
 It is a descendant of the Noaaport Broadcast System Processor (Nbsp) project.